 Located in New York City, Tri-State College of Acupuncture has trained nearly 1000 students in acupuncture, Chinese herbology, and related Oriental medical modalities.
 The college was accredited by ACCET in 1987 and 1991, became a candidate for ACAOM accreditation in 1991, was accredited by ACAOM in 1993, and reaccredited in 1998, 2003, 2008 and 2014.

-Tri-State offers a 3-year Master’s Degree program in Acupuncture and a 4-year Master’s Degree program in Oriental Medicine.
-The program in Acupuncture offers students rigorous hands-on training in three styles of acupuncture, as well as several complementary modalities, and prepares students to practice as independent acupuncture providers.
-The program in Oriental Medicine combines the program in Acupuncture with 810 hours of training in traditional Chinese herbal medicine.
+Tri-State College of Acupuncture offers a 3-year Master’s Degree program in Acupuncture and a 4-year Master’s Degree program in Oriental Medicine.
+The program in Acupuncture offers student’s rigorous hands-on training in three styles of acupuncture, as well as several complementary modalities, and prepares students to practice as independent acupuncture providers.
+The program in Oriental Medicine combines the program in Acupuncture with training in traditional Chinese herbal medicine.